 Flash Briefing Skill Certification Checklist

-This checklist helps you prepare your flash briefing skill for certification.
+Review the certification checklist to prepare your Flash Briefing skill for certification.
 Before you submit your skill, make sure that you thoroughly test its functionality.
 In addition, make sure that the skill's content, images, links, and descriptions meet Amazon's policy, content, and security guidelines.

 Your adherence to the following Amazon policy guidelines helps maintain customer trust, protect intellectual property, and safeguard Alexa users' privacy and security: